OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 The `context` object is necessary because the script and Excel are running in different processes and locations.
 The script will need to make changes to or query data from the workbook in the cloud.
 The `context` object manages those transactions.

 By default, Office Scripts handle the interactions between your script and the workbook automatically.
-While the process is optimized, the standard Office Scripts APIs may synchronize the workbook with your script more than necessary, such as during looped read operations.
-You may be able to manage these workbook-script data transactions more efficiently with the async APIs, since you know when it is necessary to update data.
+If your code doesn't have performance-related issues with synchronization, such as a looped read operations, then we recommend using [the synchronous API instead](/javascript/api/office-scripts/excel?view=office-scripts).

 ## Sync and Load

 Because your script and workbook run in different locations, any data transfer between the two takes time.
 In the async API, commands are queued up until the script explicitly calls the `sync` operation to synchronize the script and workbook.
 Your script can work independently until it needs to do either of the following:

-- Read data from the workbook (following a `load` operation or method that returns a [ClientResult](/javascript/api/office-scripts/excel/excel.clientresult)).
+- Read data from the workbook (following a `load` operation or method that returns a [ClientResult](/javascript/api/office-scripts/excel/excel.clientresult?view=office-scripts-async)).
 - Write data to the workbook (usually because the script has finished).

 The following image shows an example control flow between the script and workbook: